MarquesC19/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

-1. What is the difference between an adaptive website and a fully responsive website?
+1.What is the difference between an adaptive website and a fully responsive website?
+-- adapative website layout widths are still are hard coded and is quicker to deploy and Responsive website Responsive units are used throughout the site and it accommodates a lot of devices but takes longer to build.

-2. Describe what it means to be mobile first vs desktop first.
+2.Describe what it means to be mobile first vs desktop first. building mobile first means you build with mobileview in mind first and then build up, so when we add media queries we have to adjust the screen to max-width.

-3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+3.What does font-size: 62.5% in the html tag do for us when using rem units? its give us rem unit of 10px instead of the normal 16px.

-4. How would you describe preprocessing to someone new to CSS?
+4.How would you describe preprocessing to someone new to CSS?
+It handles all the specificity for you along with give you more control by allowing you to make funtions for css stylings so you do have to write it again. it saves time.

-5. What is your favorite concept in preprocessing?
+5.What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+-- my favorite concept is mixins, but what gives the the most trouble is keep track of my brackets when nesting in my code .

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.